concordion/concordion-website/extensions.md

 subheading: "Enhancing Concordion with flexible features"
 ---

-Concordion includes a flexible extension mechanism for adding functionality to Concordion, for example implementing new commands, listening to events, or modifying the Concordion output.
-It's simple to write your own, or use one of the following:
+Concordion includes a flexible extension mechanism for adding functionality, for example implementing new commands, listening to events, or modifying the output documentation.
+It's simple to [write your own](coding#building-your-own-extension), or use one of the following:

 <div class="container">
     <div class="row">